NilsChr/pocketkube-server/README.md

     - [x] Make volume folders named after ID instead of tile
     - [x] Ensure access to projects_data from admin
     - [x] Rename ID folder to DELETED_ID_TITLE
+- [x] How to handle duplicate app names?  ---- Don't generate ID -> use title as ID?
+- [x] Test deployment on linode

 #### Not going to implement yet